eideasy/wp-official-eid-plugin/readme.txt

 Author URI: https://smartid.ee
 Plugin URL: https://smartid.ee/plugins/wp/
-Tags: ID-card, mobile-ID, identification, signing, digital signing, security Requires at least: na
+Tags: ID-card, mobile-ID, identification, signing, digital signing, security Requires at least: 4.5
-Tested up to: na
+Tested up to: 4.5.3
 Stable tag: trunk

 == Description==
 Allow your visitors to login to Wordpress with Estonian ID-card and mobile-ID.
 Smart-ID is authentication method that uses external servers to identify customers.
-User name, identitycode and e-mail are identified.
+User name, identity code and e-mail are identified.
-In addition dynamic javascript, needed for logging in, is downloaded from Smart-ID servers and Apache webserver records website user IP address into its standard access.log
+In addition dynamic javascript, needed for logging in, is downloaded from Smart-ID servers and Apache web server records website user IP address into its standard access.log
-Installation very easy, just install & use shortcode [smart-id] to have login buttons.
+Installation very easy, just install & use short code [smart-id] to have login buttons.

 == Installation ==